mgomezpaz/startup/README.md

-# Code Vulnerability Analyzer
+# Free Secure Code

 [My Notes](notes.md)

-A web application that allows users to upload a folder of code (e.g., as a ZIP file), analyzes it using the OpenAI GPT API, and provides insights into potential vulnerabilities and suggestions for improvement.
-This tool is designed to streamline the process of securing codebases by leveraging the latest AI technologies.
+This is a web application that allows users to upload a folder of code, analyzes it using the OpenAI GPT API, and provides insights into potential vulnerabilities and suggestions for improvement.
+This tool is designed to implement simple, fast, and secure code analyisis using the latest AI technologies.

 ## 🚀 Specification Deliverable